-CH201 Chemistry for Engineers 3 class and 3 lab hr/wk, 4 cr.
+CH201 Chemistry for Engineers 1 3 class and 3 lab hr/wk, 4 cr.

 The first course in a two-term sequence designed for engineering majors who intend to transfer to Oregon State University's engineering program.
 Covers definitions, measurements, atomic nucleus, elements, compounds, binary nomenclature, bonding models, solutions, redox, gas laws, and chemical thermodynamics: heat, work and energy.
 Prerequisite: Placement into MTH111 (or higher); or completion of MTH095 (or higher-except MTH098 and MTH105) with a grade of C or better; or consent of instructor.
+Recommended: Co-enrollment in CH211, consult with instructor.
 F

-CH202 Chemistry for Engineers 3 class and 3 lab hr/wk, 4 cr.
+CH202 Chemistry for Engineers 2 3 class and 3 lab hr/wk, 4 cr.

 Provides the second course of a two-term sequence.
 Covers Lewis structures, VESPR theory, shapes and polarity of molecules, intermolecular forces, crystal structure, reaction rates, rate laws, reaction mechanisms, acids and bases, chemical equilibrium, spontaneous changes, free energy, voltaic and electrolytic cells, coordination compounds, organic structure, and polymer chemistry.
 Prerequisite: CH201 with a grade of C or better; or consent of instructor.
+Recommended: Co-enrollment in CH212, consult with Instructor.
 W